NFL and Kaepernick still at odds on failed workout

 Kaepernick’s side requested to move the workout to a Tuesday when most teams bring free agents in for tryouts.
 It was concerned that team “decision-makers” wouldn’t be present on a weekend.

 The NFL said coaches wouldn’t travel on a Tuesday or any other day during game week to see a free agent.
 It also said general managers rely on their scouts to evaluate free agents.
 The league says it didn’t want to push the date back because it “did not want a circus.”
+The league pointed out that free agents are usually given a call one day before a workout, “don’t bring in their own receivers, dictate the order of the workout, bring in their own media crew or have media onsite.”

 CLOSED TO MEDIA